topojson/topojson/README.md

 {"type": "Polygon", "arcs": [[42, 43], [44]]}
 ```

 When stitching together arcs to form geometries, the last coordinate of the arc must be the same as the first coordinate of the subsequent arc, if any.
-(Thus, for all arcs except the last arc, the last coordinate of the arc can be skipped while rendering.)
 For example, if arc 42 represents the point sequence A → B → C, and arc 43 represents the point sequence C → D → E, then the line string [42, 43] represents the point sequence A → B → C → D → E.

-In some cases, a shared arc may need to be reversed.
+In many cases, a shared arc may need to be reversed.
 For example, the shared border between California and Nevada proceeds southwards on the California side, but northwards on the Nevada side.
 A negative index indicates that the sequence of coordinates in the arc should be reversed before stitching.
 To avoid ambiguity with zero, the two's complement is used; -1 (~0) represents the reversed arc 0, -2 (~1) represents the reversed arc 1, and so on.

 Points and multi-point geometry objects are represented directly with coordinates, as in GeoJSON, rather than arcs.
-(In effect, points are not part of the topology.)
 However, these coordinates are still represented as fixed integers, and should be converted in the same fashion as arcs, as described next.

 ### Arcs and Coordinates

-The topology's' `arcs` array is effectively an array of line strings.
-As in GeoJSON, each point in the line string is specified by at least two dimensions: *x* and *y*.
+The topology's `arcs` array is, in effect, a multi-line string.
+As in GeoJSON, each point has at least two dimensions: *x* and *y*.
 However, unlike GeoJSON, each coordinate in TopoJSON is represented as an *integer* value relative to the previous point.
 The first point is relative to the origin, ⟨0,0⟩.
-To convert to latitude and longitude (or absolute coordinates), the topology defines a simple linear `transform` consisting of a scale and translate.
+To convert to latitude and longitude (or absolute coordinates), the topology defines a linear `transform` consisting of a scale and translate.
 For example:

 ```js
 "transform": {